 Q: Does The Mathematica Summer Camp accept international students?

 Yes.
 We have accepted several students from all over the world.
 All students must be age 17 or younger on July 1, 2015, to be eligible for this program.

 Every student at the summer camp needs to bring a reliable wireless-enabled laptop that meets the requirements for running Mathematica.
 Windows, Macintosh, and Linux are all acceptable.
 International students must bring a US-compatible power supply for their laptops.
 Mathematica will be provided.

 Q: Where is the summer camp held?

-The Mathematica Summer Camp will be held July 7–19, 2013 at Bentley University.
+The location for the Mathematica Summer Camp 2015 will be Bentley University in Waltham, Massachusetts.